Ezequiel Tovar Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (166 total, 1.4 per game).
+- White Sox pitchers combine to allow 169 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he tossed 4 1/3 innings, allowing four earned runs while giving up five hits.
+- The right-hander's most recent appearance came on Saturday against the Milwaukee Brewers, when he tossed 6 1/3 innings, surrendering three earned runs while allowing six hits.

-- The 27-year-old has put up an ERA of 4.58, with 9.3 strikeouts per nine innings, in 22 games this season.
-Opponents have a .224 batting average against him.
+- The 29-year-old has amassed an ERA of 3.20, with 6.4 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.